CDWimmer/PyAHHH/README.md

 hhhH Move pointer to cell 1
 HhhHHhhHHhhHHhhH Set cell 1 to 4 - loop counter
 ```
 Now we shift the memory pointer over to the right.
 Newly encountered memory cells are initialised to zero, so cell 1 is zero.
-Nex, like before, we increment cell 1 to hold a value of 4.
+Next, like before, we increment cell 1 to hold a value of 4.
 This cell will be our loop counter.

 ```
 HHHH Start loop